-Colonic diverticulitis (plural diverticulitides), is a complication of colonic diverticulosis, and one of the presentations of diverticular disease.
+Colonic diverticulitis (plural: diverticulitides), is a complication of colonic diverticulosis, and one of the presentations of diverticular disease.
 Differentiating one from the other is critical since uncomplicated diverticulosis is mostly asymptomatic and acute diverticulitis is a potentially life-threatening illness.

-On imaging, non-complicated diverticulitis is characterized by focal fat stranding adjacent to a colonic diverticulum, usually the sigmoid.
+On imaging, non-complicated diverticulitis is characterized by focal fat stranding adjacent to a colonic diverticulum, usually in the sigmoid.
 A small amount of extraluminal fluid and gas locules may be present.

 Diverticulitis is a complication of diverticulosis, and the demographics of the condition are therefore similar, with elderly patients being most at risk.
 Of those with diverticulosis, 4% will go on to develop diverticulitis 7.

 Symptoms of colonic diverticulitis usually begin in the left iliac fossa with unremitting pain and accompanying tenderness.
-The pain is accompanied by a fever, leukocytosis and change in bowel movements 8.
+The pain is accompanied by a fever, leukocytosis, and change in bowel movements 8.
 An ill-defined mass may also be palpable representing the inflammatory phlegmon.
 Clinical evaluation alone may be insufficient in the initial diagnosis of diverticulitis and radiological evidence of inflammation is necessary for definitive diagnosis 8.

 As the disease progresses and becomes more generalized (stage III and IV - see Hinchey classification of acute diverticulitis), signs and symptoms also become widespread and indistinguishable from other causes of generalized peritonitis.

-Colonic diverticular development is thought to involve bowel wall abnormality, increased intraluminal pressure and lack of dietary fiber 8.
+Colonic diverticular development is thought to involve bowel wall abnormality, increased intraluminal pressure, and lack of dietary fiber 8.
 The sigmoid colon has the highest intraluminal pressure and the narrowest caliber, it is therefore the most common site of diverticula formation 8.
 Diverticulitis is the result of obstruction of the neck of the diverticulum, with subsequent inflammation, perforation, and infection 2.
 Early changes of local inflammatory phlegmon may later progress to abscess formation and generalized peritonitis.